Lithuanian Art Society

 The Lithuanian Art Society (Lietuvių dailės draugija) was a society that organized Lithuanian art exhibitions and supported Lithuanian artists.
-Based in Vilnius (then part of the Russian Empire), it was active from 1907 to the outbreak of World War I in 1914.
+Based in Vilnius (then part of the Russian Empire), it was active from 1907 until the outbreak of World War I in 1914.
 It was chaired by painter Antanas Žmuidzinavičius.
 The society was established after the first Lithuanian art exhibition was successfully organized in early 1907.
 The society continued to organize annual exhibitions that displayed works both by professional and folk artists.
-Influenced by the Arts and Crafts movement, the society paid great attention to Lithuanian folk art which was increasingly seen as an expression of the Lithuanian character.
+Influenced by the Arts and Crafts movement, the society paid great attention to Lithuanian folk art, which was increasingly seen as an expression of the Lithuanian character.
 In 1912, the society published an album of drawings of Lithuanian crosses, column shrines, and roofed poles, which is considered the first study of Lithuanian folk art.
 The society was also instrumental in preserving the art of Mikalojus Konstantinas Čiurlionis and organized his first solo exhibitions in 1911 and 1913.
 The society also collected works by other artists and worked with the Lithuanian Scientific Society to establish a Lithuanian art museum (plans failed due to World War I).
 The collection was transferred to the present-day M. K. Čiurlionis National Art Museum in 1920.

 First exhibition

 Background and preparations

 After the closure of Vilnius University in 1832, Lithuania did not have any art schools until the Vilnius Drawing School was founded by Ivan Trutnev in 1866.
 Banker Józef Montwiłł established another drawing school in 1893.
 However, these schools were geared towards preparing artists needed in crafts and industry as well as art teachers for schools.
 Therefore, aspiring artists had to seek further education abroad, mostly in Poland and Russia.
-Lithuanian cultural life was further suppressed during the Lithuanian press ban which was lifted in 1904.
+Lithuanian cultural life was further suppressed during the Lithuanian press ban, which was lifted in 1904.
 The idea to establish an organization that would unite the dispersed Lithuanian artists, support them financially, and promote their work was first raised by sculptor Petras Rimša in the daily Vilniaus žinios on 6 April 1906.
 The first step would be organizing a Lithuanian art exhibition.
 The idea was met with approval by Antanas Žmuidzinavičius (then living in Paris), Antanas Jaroševičius (then living in Kazan), Gabrielė Petkevičaitė-Bitė, Kazimierz Stabrowski from Warsaw, and others.